Freedom of religion in China: Falun Gong

 Following a period of meteoric growth of Falun Gong in the 1990s, the Communist Party launched a campaign to "eradicate" Falun Gong on 20 July 1999.
 The suppression is characterised by a multifaceted propaganda campaign, a program of enforced ideological conversion and re-education, and a variety of extralegal coercive measures such as arbitrary arrests, forced labor, and physical torture, sometimes resulting in death.

 An extra-constitutional body called the 6-10 Office was created to lead the suppression of Falun Gong.
+The 6-10 Office helped establish a legal framework for the persecution of the group.
+In addition to banning Falun Gong activities and promotion, the Chinese government passed broader legislation aimed at suppressing Falun Gong and similar groups that it labeled as "Cults” or “heretical organizations,” including the "Decision on Banning Heretical Organizations and Preventing and Punishing Heretical Activities" (1999) by the Standing Committee of the National People's Congress (NPC), the Supreme People's Court Notice 29 (1999), and the 2001 criminalization of organizing "cult" activities online.
+The Chinese government stated that these moves were necessary to protect "normal" religious activities in China.
+However, scholars and human rights organizations have criticized them as being used to create the illusion of rule-of-law, restrict religious freedom, legitimize the persecution of Falun Gong practitioners, and arm the CCP with the weapons to attack any religious or qigong movements that it perceives as a threat.

 The authorities mobilized the state media apparatus, judiciary, police, army, the education system, families and workplaces against the group.
 The campaign is driven by large-scale propaganda through television, newspaper, radio and internet.
 There are reports of systematic torture, illegal imprisonment, forced labor, organ harvesting and abusive psychiatric measures, with the apparent aim of forcing practitioners to recant their belief in Falun Gong.

 Foreign observers estimate that hundreds of thousands and perhaps millions of Falun Gong practitioners have been detained in "re-education through labor" camps, prisons and other detention facilities for refusing to renounce the spiritual practice.
 Former prisoners have reported that Falun Gong practitioners consistently received "the longest sentences and worst treatment" in labor camps, and in some facilities Falun Gong practitioners formed the substantial majority of detainees.
 As of 2009 at least 2,000 Falun Gong adherents had been tortured to death in the persecution campaign, with some observers putting the number much higher.
+In 2022, it was reported that 172 Falun Gong followers died following persecution.

 Some international observers and judicial authorities have described the campaign against Falun Gong as a genocide.
 In 2009, courts in Spain and Argentina indicted senior Chinese officials for genocide and crimes against humanity for their role in orchestrating the suppression of Falun Gong.

 However, the Falun Gong is generally considered a spiritual movement and not a religion by the ROC government.
 The leading proponent of Falun Gong in Taiwan reports that membership exceeds 500,000 and continues to grow rapidly.